TABLE OF CONTENTS

 Claim Issue in Belgium for Travel Insurance

 Still, the commune would accept a travel insurance purchase just for three months.
-Under the presumption that they would not know the distinction between a general travel insurance and an international health insurance.
-As long as a health insurance meets the minimum coverage amount of €30,000 on paper, they accept it.
+Under the presumption that they would not know the distinction between general travel insurance and international health insurance.
+As long as health insurance meets the minimum coverage amount of €30,000 on paper, they accept it.

-If round trip air ticket is one insurance claim requirement, why do we spend money to buy the insurance which we cannot claim later when a need arises?
+If the round-trip air ticket is one insurance claim requirement, why do we spend money to buy the insurance which we cannot claim later when a need arises?
 There is so much fine print of restrictions that most of us would not read when purchasing the insurance.

 How many Months of Health Insurance to Submit?